 DOES IT TEMPER/WORK/FLOW THE SAME AS REGULAR MILK CHOCOLATE?

-It tempers as dark chocolate since the oat doesn’t have any extra fat as dairy milk does while maintaining a creamy texture.
+It tempers like dark chocolate since the oats don’t have any extra fat like dairy milk, while maintaining a creamy texture.
 Isn’t that amazing?

 Plant-based diets offer notable environmental advantages over traditional animal-based diets.
 Plant-based foods typically produce lower greenhouse gas emissions, as animal agriculture contributes significantly to methane production.
 Additionally, cultivating plants requires less land and water than raising animals, especially considering the space and resources for feed crops.
 This reduced need can help in preserving natural habitats and reducing deforestation.
 Furthermore, plant-based diets can decrease the run-off pollutants from animal farming, leading to water body eutrophication.